jnozzi/cocoadev.com/markdown/SimpleOnTheFlyTiffs.md

 ----

 I think you're being over-complicated.
-You can draw into General/NSImage, so simply create a new General/NSImage, lockFocus on it, draw, unlockFocus, and ask it for some TIFF data.
+You can draw into NSImage, so simply create a new NSImage, lockFocus on it, draw, unlockFocus, and ask it for some TIFF data.

 ----

-I wasn't aware that you could draw text to an General/NSImage.
+I wasn't aware that you could draw text to an NSImage.
 How would you go about that?

 *The same way you'd draw text into a view.
-Lock focus on the image (this is normally done for you with a view), draw the text using General/NSString or General/NSAttributedString methods, unlock focus.
+Lock focus on the image (this is normally done for you with a view), draw the text using NSString or NSAttributedString methods, unlock focus.
 Once you've done lockFocus on the image, all drawing can be done normally.*

 ----